-Email: ycai@ncat.edu Email: azhou@ncat.edu Phone: 336-285-3162 Phone: 336-285-3158
+Department Chair: Dr. Aixi Zhou Email: azhou@ncat.edu Phone: (336)285-3158

-The Master of Science in Technology Management (MSTM) program provides graduate level education for highly motivated professionals concerned with the supervision of personnel across the technical spectrum and a wide variety of complex technological systems.
-Graduates of this program play leadership roles involving technology innovation, development and deployment of new technologies across a broad spectrum of industries, and decision-making to improve business performance.
-The program also offers a Professional Science Masters (PSM) concentration in Construction Science and Management (CSM).
-The PSM-CSM concentration is for professionals to take leadership roles in the construction industry.
+The Master of Science in Technology Management (TEMG) program provides graduate level education for highly motivated professionals concerned with the supervision of personnel across the technical spectrum and a wide variety of complex technological systems.
+Graduates of this program play leadership roles involving technology innovation, development and deployment of new technologies, and decision-making to improve business performance.
+Students have the option to choose one of the following three concentrations: Six Sigma, Advanced Manufacturing, and Construction Management.